Having a child with diabetes can be overwhelming. Fortunately, a team of experts can

 lower legs that could lead to complications.

-As much as possible, let your child take charge of his or her diabetes care.
+As much as possible, let your child take charge of their diabetes care.